cornishcoder1/Food_of_Japan_Quiz/README.md

 # Deployment (Update, Nov 2022)

 As of November 2022, Heroku ceased to provide a free service.
-Therefore, to continuing hosting this project without charge I transfered it to free service <a href="https://render.com/">Render</a>.
+Therefore, to continuing hosting <a href="https://foodofjapan.onrender.com">this project</a> without charge I transfered it to free service <a href="https://render.com/">Render</a>.

 The steps followed to migrate this project from Heroku to render can be found <a href="https://code-institute-students.github.io/deployment-docs/10-pp3/">here</a>.